HomeBlogWhat Is a Good Credit Score in Canada for a Mortgage?

 Type of Credit Products– This represents approximately 10% of the credit score.
 It includes the number and types of accounts a borrower has open as well as trade-related data.

 The majority of people have no idea how the tiniest little hiccup can affect one’s credit score.
-This most likely stems from the fact that not everyone has taken the time to enquire about what are the determining variables that are used to obtain the credit score.
+This likely results from many people not inquiring about the factors determining their credit score.
 You should be very aware of what your credit score represents from a personal standpoint.

 This knowledge is invaluable.
-All lenders will be analyzing credit reports and have to obtain an understanding of why a borrower has the credit score that he/she has.
+All lenders analyze credit reports to understand borrowers’ credit scores and the factors influencing them.
 What variables have affected a borrower’s score?
 How has the borrower managed their credit?
 What is the overall creditworthiness of a borrower?

 In the process of seeking mortgage financing, knowing your credit report inside out is probably one of the most important preliminary steps in the mortgage process.
-The amount of a mortgage loan will be largely determined by a lender’s overall assessment of how reliable a borrower you are.
+The amount of a mortgage loan largely depends on the lender’s assessment of your reliability as a borrower.
 They have obtained this information from your credit report.
 Your credit score will also be pivotal in reaping the benefits of extremely low borrowing costs.
 The higher your credit score- the lower the interest on your loan.

 How to Maintain Good Credit Throughout the Mortgage Application Process

-• Try not to make any unnecessary credit inquires after you obtained your credit report and reviewed it carefully.
+• Try not to make any unnecessary credit inquiries after you obtain your credit report and review it carefully.

-Ontario homeowners who may be looking to cash in on some of the hefty appreciation gains over the last year have several second mortgage loan options.
-If credit is an issue, Ontario homeowners can still access equity in their home by taking out a secured private mortgage loan.
+Ontario homeowners seeking to capitalize on recent substantial appreciation gains have various options for second mortgage loans.
+Despite credit challenges, Ontario homeowners can access home equity through secured private mortgage loans.
 Some second mortgage loan options include:

 At Mortgage Broker Store we have access to a network of established Ontario-based private lenders.
 We can determine the type of mortgage financing that will suit your financial objectives.
-We will be able to point you in the direction of a private lender to help negotiate terms on a secure mortgage loan option.
+We can guide you to a private lender for secure mortgage loan terms.

 Poor credit does not have to stand in the way of securing mortgage loans.
 Whether you are seeking a first mortgage to purchase a home or would like to tap into the existing equity in your home, private lending options are available to help make these mortgage goals achievable.